On nonlinear effects in multiphase WKB analysis for the nonlinear Schrodinger equation: Weakly nonlinear case

 \section{Weakly nonlinear case}

 In this section, we prove Proposition~\ref{prop:wnlgo}.
 Instead of \eqref{eq:NLS}-\eqref{eq:CI}, we consider the weakly nonlinear case,

-or, equivalently, \eqref{eq:NLS} with initial data \eqref{eq:CI} multiplied by $\sqrt\eps$.
-When $d\ge 2$, the creation of new WKB terms is possible by resonant interactions, provided that $N\ge 3$.
+When $d\ge 2$, the creation of new WKB terms is possible by resonant interactions, provided that $N\ge 3$, as recalled in the appendix.
 The one-dimensional cubic case is special, as there are no nontrivial resonances, see \cite{CDS10}.
 In order to present an argument including the cubic one-dimensional case, we propose a proof which does not use the creation of, e.g., a fourth term out of three. \smallbreak